Pharaoh cuttlefish: Biology

+Feeding ecology

-Most cephalopods use their two elongated tentacles for prey hunting, and particularly cuttlefish are known to use a three step process of attention, positioning, and seizure.
-Adult pharaoh cuttlefish and most juveniles begin their attention stance with throwing their arms and tentacles into a triangle shape turning to the prey, followed by a positioning stage where the tentacles are moved slowly from the centre of the triangle as they move towards their prey.
-They finish this with their seizure phase where they move forward until lunging their tentacles rapidly to grasp their prey before retracting the prey back towards them.
-Due to their small squat body size and lack of speedy propulsion, Sepia pharaonis have adapted to use this ambush style of tentacle lunging.
+Most cephalopods use their two elongated tentacles for prey hunting, and particularly cuttlefish are known to use a three-step process of attention, positioning, and seizure.
+Adult pharaoh cuttlefish and most juveniles begin their attention stance with throwing their arms and tentacles into a triangle shape, turning to the prey.
+This is followed by a positioning stage where the tentacles are moved slowly from the centre of the triangle as they move towards their prey.
+They finish this with their seizure phase, where they move forward until lunging their tentacles rapidly to grasp their prey before retracting the prey back towards them.
+Due to their small squat body size and lack of speed in forward propulsion, Acanthosepion pharaonis have adapted to use this ambush style of tentacle lunging.

 Reproduction

 Pharaoh cuttlefish reproduce similarly to most other cuttlefish.
-Large males compete in combat until a victor is decided, although it is often decided without any initiation of physical combat.
-The males circle each other performing threatening displays of colour and tentacles until one male swims off in defeat.
+Large males compete with each other through combat until a victor is decided, although it is often decided without any initiation of physical combat.
+The males circle each other, performing threatening displays of colour and tentacles until one male swims off in defeat.
 The victorious male then mates with females by grabbing them with their tentacles, turning the female so that the two animals are face-to-face, then using a specialized tentacle to insert sperm sacs into an opening near the female's mouth.
 The male then guards the female until she lays the fertilised eggs a few hours later.
-Females undergo a series of phases when laying their eggs, beginning with a temporary posture where their arms are held in a fist-like position.
+Females undergo a series of phases when laying their eggs, beginning with a temporary posture where their arms are bunched in a fist-like position.
 They follow this with extending their arms forward and venting onto the spawning ground and eggs via their funnels, before extending their arms to deposit the laid eggs onto the proper substrata.